What is seasonal affective disorder?

 - Anxiety

-If you’re experiencing the symptoms above, a good person to speak with is your healthcare provider, especially if you start to feel down for days at a time.⁸
+If you’re experiencing the symptoms above, speak with your healthcare provider, especially if you start to feel down for days at a time or don't feel motivated for things you usually enjoy.
+It's important to treat SAD before it leads to other problems.

 Treatments available for seasonal affective disorder

-After speaking with your healthcare provider about your symptoms, they may recommend a treatment that falls into 4 categories, which may be used alone or in combination:⁹
+After speaking with your healthcare provider about your symptoms, they may recommend treatments that can be used alone or together.¹

-• Antidepressant medications: Because SAD is a form of depression, taking a type of medication called selective serotonin reuptake inhibitors (SSRIs), including Prozac (fluoxetine), Celexa (citalopram) or Zoloft (sertraline), can help enhance your mood.
+Because SAD is a form of depression, your healthcare provider may prescribe a type of medication called selective serotonin reuptake inhibitors (SSRIs), including Prozac® (fluoxetine), Celexa® (citalopram) or Zoloft® (sertraline), can help enhance your mood.

 How CenterWell Pharmacy can help